MaximumADHD/Roblox-Client-Tracker/README.md

 # Specifications

 ## API-Dump.json
 This is a JSON version of Roblox's API Dump.
 It contains more data than the original API Dump and can be read into a data tree by most programming languages using a JSON parser.
-This file is extracted using `RobloxStudioBeta.exe -API API-Dump.json`
+This file is extracted using:<br/>`RobloxStudioBeta.exe -API API-Dump.json`

 ## API-Dump.txt
 A readable version of Roblox's JSON API Dump.
 This file is generated from the [Roblox API Dump Tool](https://github.com/MaximumADHD/Roblox-API-Dump-Tool).